MA Artificial Intelligence Information Webinar

 What to expect:

-• Application guidance and requirements
+• Receive application guidance and next-step advice

 Why study Artificial Intelligence with the University of Southampton?